ploegert/Performance.AspNetCore/README.md

 * Result:**False**
   * VMSS Seems to perform better even tho I used premium storage
   * Could use more tests to reinforce the data to show it's not an outlier
-  * I'd like to understand why VMSS performas better than a vm.
+  * I'd like to understand why VMSS performs better than a vm.
 Is the load balancer different?
 What tier of storage does VMSS use?

 ### **Theory6:** ==> Azure App Service with many (~10) should clearly outperform Azure App Service with 1 instance